mikesturm/Kinetic/README.md

 ## Development List

-1. Clean up formatting on S3 (spacing after last item under each heading
+~~1.
+Clean up formatting on S3 (spacing after last item under each heading

-2. How do I (in text) link a task I hand enter to a project or other entity?
+2. How do I (in text) link a task I hand enter to a project or other entity?~~

 3. Refine the Today Card Format and create a way for it to automatically be created that way (by Kinetic or by Github upon receiving the list)